igatjens/transifex-tools/README.md

 Run **`compare.sh`** to compare resources between backups and the current translation, and find the resources that have changes.

 ## Generate translations
-Run **`generate-translations`** to generate the .qm and .mo binary files, these are the files used in the system.
+Run **`generate-translations.sh`** to generate the .qm and .mo binary files, these are the files used in the system.

+## Patch Deepin translations
+Run **`patch-translations.sh`** to back up the .qm and .mo binary files, and then add the new translations to the operating system and Deepin applications.